 I would like to say a big thank you to all those involved in producing this Statement of Accounts document.
-This is some achievement in itself, given the ongoing challenges posed by Covid 19 over the last two years, and my thanks go to the Finance Team and others involved.

 Furthermore, I would like to thank all those involved in the management of the Council's budgets.
-In these challenging times it is so important that we keep a close eye on the Council's finances, and my thanks go to everyone from right across the Council - including members - who have helped us to remain within budget for the year
+In these challenging times it is so important that we keep a close eye on the Council's finances, and my thanks go to everyone from right across the Council - including member colleagues - who have helped us to remain within budget for the year.

-Roger Lees

-Leader of the Council South Staffordshire Council
+Roger Lees Leader of the Council South Staffordshire Council